Why You Pay Inheritance Tax in the UK

 What is Inheritance Tax and why do I need to pay it?

 Inheritance Tax is a tax on the estate of someone who has passed away, including their property, money, and possessions.
-You may need to pay it if the estate’s value exceeds the tax-free threshold, currently set at £325,000.
+You may need to pay it if the estate’s value exceeds the outside the scope of IHT threshold, currently set at £325,000.

 Who is liable to pay Inheritance Tax in the UK?